 You can also book an event after the market hours are over by registering.
 You do not only get an opportunity to try delicious food in this New York Hall market but also a variety of beverages.

 The idea of the Hester Street Fair is that people should shop small and locally.
 The Hester Street fair markets are organized in three locations.
 These locations of Hester Flea are the seaport, the Forsyth Plaza, and Bryant Park.
 Artisan goods from New York and Brooklyn are displayed in this market.

 The things you can buy from these artists’ fleas are furniture, jewelry, antiques, and crafts.
 Hester flea is organized on Saturday and Sunday from eleven in the morning to six in the evening on the street.

 1.6.
 Union Square Greenmarket

 You can also participate in a variety of activities here.
-A green market known as the City Hall Park Greenmarket is also organized near the prospect park.
+A green market known as the City Hall Park Greenmarket is also organized near Prospect Park.
 This New York Hall flea is also very famous.

 1.6.1.
 Other Greenmarkets